Osiris-zou/CMQS-DEIM/README.md

 > GitHub repository: https://github.com/Osiris-zou/CMQS-DEIM
 > Release version corresponding to the revised manuscript: `v1.0.0`
 > Software release DOI (v1.0.0): 10.5281/zenodo.20815315
-DOI for all versions: 10.5281/zenodo.20815314
+> DOI for all versions: 10.5281/zenodo.20815314

-> **Release-asset note.** The model and log links below are preconfigured for the `v1.0.0` GitHub Release.
-They become active after the four files listed in [release_assets/README.md](release_assets/README.md) are uploaded with the exact filenames shown there.
+> **Release-asset note.** The model and log links below are preconfigured for the `v1.0.0` GitHub Release. > **Release assets.** The GitHub `v1.0.0` release provides the DEIM-S and DEIM-L CMQS checkpoints and their corresponding verified training logs.
+The filenames, provenance requirements, and checksum procedure are documented in [release_assets/README.md](release_assets/README.md).

 ![CMQS framework](assets/figures/figure2_cmqs_framework.png)